 Employee Training and Awareness

 While implementing technical measures is crucial, fostering a culture of data privacy among employees is equally important.
-DBAs should actively engage in training programs and awareness campaigns to educate personnel about the significance of data privacy and their role in maintaining it.
+DBAs should actively engage in security training programs and awareness campaigns to educate personnel about the significance of data privacy and their role in maintaining it.

 Regular Security Assessments and Vulnerability Scans